salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

   </ItemGroup>
 </Project>
 ```
 This sets up the project nicely with references to Configuration API which we will use to store the connection string for Service Bus.
-We store connection string in our ``appsettings.json`` file, and We can get the connection string from Azure portal.
+We store connection string in our ``appsettings.json`` file, and we can get the connection string from Azure portal.

 Note that in real projects, connection strings should be not be kept in config files.
 A great place to keep connection strings is <a href="https://docs.microsoft.com/en-us/azure/key-vault/general/" target="_blank">Azure Key Vault</a>.

 ## Calling Management Client APIs
-The SDK provides a MamagementClient object which can be used to read and update properties of various objects associated with Service Bus.
+The SDK provides a ``MamagementClient`` object which can be used to read and update properties of various objects associated with Service Bus.
 We need to supply connection string to create a Management Object.
 ```C#
 IConfiguration config = new ConfigurationBuilder()
     .AddJsonFile("appsettings.json", true, true)